contentful-userland/awesome-contentful/README.md

 * [Contentful Rails][3], a Ruby gem which enables integrating Contentful with Rails apps.
 * Jurgen Van de Moere - [angular-contentful][angular-contentful], an AngularJS library to access the Contentful Content Delivery API
 * David Pett - [ember-data-contentful](https://github.com/davidpett/ember-data-contentful), an adapter for Ember Data.
+* [Contentful to algolia][contentful-to-algolia], Transmit content from any Contentful type to Algolia indexes

 ## Static Site Generators